 The Hike In

 The hike into the canyon is 10 miles (eight from the trailhead to the village and another two miles to the campground) but it’s all downhill making it a bit easier for you.
 Most people choose to carry their own backpack in with all their gear but there is an option to utilize a mule.
 Mules can carry up to 130 pounds and can carry up to four packs (the items need to be in a duffle bag or a backpack so that’s easy to distribute the weight on the mule).
 The mules can carry up to four individual bags.

 Alternative Ways of Getting to Supai

-If the 10-mile hike in is a bit too much there are a couple options: you can ride a horse in or you can helicopter in.
-From March 15 to October 15 the helicopter runs from 10am – 1pm on Sunday, Monday, Thursday and Friday.
-From October 16 to March 14 it runs Sunday and Friday from 10am – 1pm.
+If the 10-mile hike in is a bit too much you can helicopter in.
+From March 15 to October 15 the helicopter runs from 10 am – 1 pm on Sunday, Monday, Thursday, and Friday.
+From October 16 to March 14 it runs Sunday and Friday from 10 am – 1 pm.
 It’s first come, first serve so it’s important to arrive early to secure a place in line.
-They pick up and drop off between the hilltop, just below the trailhead on the canyon side and the helipad next to the tourism office.
+They pick up and drop off between the hilltop, just below the trailhead on the canyon side, and the helipad next to the tourism office.
 Each way will cost $85 and cash payment is recommended.

 Please keep in mind that prices are subject to change.
 Airwest is the helicopter operator.